Could I Go To Prison In Destin For Possessing A Few Pills?

 My #1 responsibility with all of my clients is to do everything possible to keep them from going to jail or prison.
 There is no doubt that a Trafficking charge is serious and needs to be handled by a criminal defense attorney with extensive experience defending drug cases in Destin.

-We at Flaherty Defense Firm have successfully kept clients out of prison who were facing mandatory minimum sentences.
+My team and I at Flaherty Defense Firm have successfully kept clients out of prison who were facing mandatory minimum sentences.
 Not all of them, unfortunately, but in every case, I could honestly say that we explored every option, and kept fighting.
 And while I can’t guarantee what result we will achieve for your case, I do guarantee that we will dedicate ourselves to your case and your freedom.

 If you have been charged with Prescription Drug Trafficking or any Drug Offense in Destin, call us today at (850) 243-6097 for a free consultation.